 Uninsured/underinsured motorist bodily injury (UM/UIMBI) requirement

 - $250 deductible for every accident claim you make

 If the other driver's BI/PD limits are lower than yours, and their insurer doesn't offer an acceptable settlement, then you can file a claim under your UM/UIM policy — up to the difference between the two limits.
 Your insurer may ask you to reject the settlement or accept it and make up the difference.

 Personal injury protection coverage in Maryland

-Maryland requires PIP but allows you to limit the amount of coverage in writing (see table below).
-However, once you have chosen limited PIP on one policy, it means you exclude yourself from PIP coverage under any other vehicle's policy.
+Maryland requires PIP but allows you to limit the amount of coverage in writing.
+However, once you have chosen limited PIP on one policy, it means you exclude yourself from PIP coverage under policies you don't own.

-Below is a table comparison between the full (or included) PIP and limited (or excluded) PIP coverage and costs:
+Below is a table comparison between the full (or included) PIP and limited (or excluded) PIP coverages and costs:

 *Household members living in the same residence who have not limited their PIP in a separate policy

 As an example, when you choose limited PIP for your own policy, being injured in your parents' car will not give you access to their PIP (even when you have the full option).
 The only exception is when you have full PIP coverage on a different policy where you're listed as the policyholder.
 For example, let's say you own two cars — car 1 and car 2 — and each has its own policy.
 Car 1 has limited PIP and car 2 has full PIP.
 You're still eligible for the PIP benefits under car 2's PIP coverage.

 Some Maryland motorists with health insurance find PIP redundant, so they choose to limit PIP coverage to lower their premiums.
 However, if you're injured in an accident and can't work or perform daily tasks, Maryland's PIP would reimburse you for 85% of your lost income and provide a stipend to cover typical household chores — perks you wouldn't get with your health insurance.